uarslan-git/its/courses/Intro_to_ML/task_folder/task_apply_mask/task.md

 ```
 ## Evaluating a boolean expression

 Create a function that takes a NumPy array and a mask array as inputs.
-The function should return a new array containing elements from the original array that correspond to False values in the mask array. (**HINT** it can be useful to invert the input mask for this )
+The function should return a new array containing elements from the original array that correspond to False values in the mask array. (**HINT** it can be useful to invert the input mask for this).
+Please return None if the mask does not math the array.
 ```python
 def apply_mask(input_array, mask):
     ...